The Collective Voice of Ly$\alpha$ Emitters: Insights from JWST Stacked Spectroscopy: Data Analysis and Results

 In this section, we briefly describe the photoionization models retrieved from the `detailed analysis of Nebular UltraViolet and Optical emission Lines to Optimize Studies of the iOnized gas' (NUVOLOSO) project (P\'{e}rez-D\'{\i}az et al. in prep), which will be used in the analysis to derive key physical quantities such as gas-phase metallicity, ionization parameter and nitrogen-to-oxygen abundances.

 Photoionization models were computed using \textsc{Cloudy} v25 \citep{gunasekera2025}, where the ionizing source is SSPs accounting for binaries from BPASS v2.3 \citep{byrne2022} characterized by the same metallicity of the gas-phase ISM and accounting for a young burst with age of 1 Myr.
-Longer ages (up to 3 Myr) induces small differences in the chemical abundance derivation \citep[e.g.,][]{perezmontero2014}.
+Longer ages (up to 3 Myr) induce small differences in the chemical abundance derivation \citep[e.g.,][]{perezmontero2014}.

 Model grids have been derived covering a great range of the parameter space.
-In terms of chemical composition of the gas-phase, the explored metallicities range from 0.086 Z$_{\odot}$ (extremely metal-poor) to 1.8 Z$_{\odot}$ (super-solar) in steps of 0.2 dex.
+In terms of chemical composition of the gas-phase, the explored metallicities range from 0.008 Z$_{\odot}$ (extremely metal-poor) to 1.8 Z$_{\odot}$ (super-solar) in steps of 0.2 dex.
 All elements are scaled following the solar proportions \citep{asplund2021}, with the exception of N for which we explore alternative ratios from -2.0 to 0.5 and C which is scaled following log(C/N) = 0.6 \citep{berg2016, steidel2016, perezmontero2017b}.
-By means of variations of log($U$) which is covered in the range of [-4.0, -1.0], we explore different scenarios accounting for the total number of ionizing photons released by the same SED shape, for fixed H density of 1000 cm$^{-3}$ and assuming the standard dust-to-gas ratio of the Milky Way.
+By means of variations of log($U$) which is covered in the range of [-4.0, -1.0], we explore different scenarios accounting for the total number of ionizing photons released by the same SED shape, for fixed H density\footnote{The NUVOLOSO project offers different density profiles, including power-law density models, to explore a wide range of physical conditions.
+The models used in this work have been computed assuming a constant density profile, since they well reproduce the observed data while minimizing degeneracies.
+Higher densities are unlikely, since they would imply UV lines to be brighter with respect to the optical counterparts, and this is at odds with the observed data.
+A power-law density scenario would require an extra free parameter (the power-law index), which increases the degeneracy within the model.
+Also in this case, UV line fluxes would increase.
+In general, exploring more complex conditions requires a much larger statistical sample of individual galaxies, and it is beyond the scope of this work.} of 1000 cm$^{-3}$ and assuming the standard dust-to-gas ratio of the Milky Way.
 These models represent a small subset of the grid of models that constitute the NUVOLOSO project (P\'{e}rez-D\'{\i}az et al. in prep.).